 - Wear Cotton Gloves

-Every time a person handles a print or negative with his/her bare hands, a trace is left behind that alters the quality of the image.
-Even after we wash our hands, there are still natural oils and residue from soaps and sanitizers on our fingers.
+Every time a person handles a print or negative with bare hands, a trace is left behind that alters the quality of the image.
+Even after we wash our hands there are still natural oils and residue.
 We don't always notice the damage created by direct handling right away, but the effects can develop over the years.

 - Storage Environment

 One reason the storage environment for a collection is important is that temperature and humidity are two interdependent factors that can affect the quality of photographs.
-Temperature and relative humidity levels greater than 75° F and 60% will accelerate the deterioration of photos and negatives, and promote mold growth.
+Temperature and relative humidity levels greater than 75° F and 60 percent will accelerate the deterioration of photos and negatives, and promote mold growth.

 When writing on an envelope, use a pencil and be sure that there is no photograph or negative inside.
 The pressure from the pencil may leave a permanent impression on the image.

-- Can I come look through the photos in the archive?
+- Can I come look through the photos in the archives?

 Browsing the collections is not allowed for preservation and security reasons.